ionohealth/rhythm360-privacy-and-security/privacy-and-security-policy-manual.md

       2. Identify each licensee (_i.e.,_ authorized user) by job title and describe the manner in which authorization is granted.

-      c) For each application identified:
+For each application identified:

   Define the criticality of the application and related data as high, medium, or low.
 Criticality is the degree of impact on RhythmScience if the application and/or related data were unavailable for a period of time.

   Define the sensitivity of the data as high, medium, or low.
 Sensitivity is the nature of the data and the harm that could result from a breach of confidentiality or security incident.

   Identify the various security controls currently in place.

-d) Identify and document threats to the confidentiality, integrity, and availability (referred to as &quot;threat agents&quot;) of PHI created, received, maintained, or transmitted by RhythmScience.
+Identify and document threats to the confidentiality, integrity, and availability (referred to as &quot;threat agents&quot;) of PHI created, received, maintained, or transmitted by RhythmScience.
 Consider the following:

    * Natural threats, e.g., earthquakes, storm damage.